 Grand Targhee

-A. The amazing Grand Teton view.
-Somedays you see it, somedays you don't.
+A. Grand Teton view.
+Some days you see it, some days you don't.

-B. Blue dots symbolize the moisture channel from the Pacific uninterrupted through the Sierra-Casacde gap and then along the Snake River Plain until it hits Targhee.
+B. Blue dots for the Pacific moisture channel, that flows through the Sierra/Cascade Gap uninterrupted along the Snake River Plain, until it hits the Tetons.
 The secret to the resort's consistent snowfall.

 D. Grateful Dead inspired lettering to match Targhee's laid back vibe.